Achievements and Highlights

 RLC represented a number of Aboriginal and Torres Strait Islander clients seeking compensation for their removal from their homes and the subsequent abuse they endured in institutional care.
 Through our advocacy and partnership with Corrs Chambers Westgarth, a number of clients were able to secure finalised payments.

-Since 2009, RLC has been home to the Sydney WDVCAS, a program which provides support to women who have been victims of domestic and family violence at the Balmain, Waverly and Downing Centre Courts.
+From 2009 to 2018, RLC became home to the Sydney WDVCAS, a program which provides support to women who have been victims of domestic and family violence at the Balmain, Waverly and Downing Centre Courts.

 2010-12 – Drafting the Shadow Report to the United Nations on Australia’s implementation of CRPD